What Does ‘Reap What You Sow’ Mean?

 Karma’s origins are in the Hindu and Buddhist traditions and it is defined as the sum of a person’s actions in this life and previous lives that decide the fate of their future existences.

 The first problem that I have with the idea of karma is that it is deeply connected to the belief of each person having multiple earthly lives.
 This simply doesn’t match up with the Bible.
 We get one life that feels as short as a vapor and vanishes quickly (James 4:14).
 One short life to either accept God’s loving provision or reject it.
-Therefore, I must be very careful how I live and make the most of every opportunity (Ephesians 5:15-16).
+Therefore, I must be very careful about how I live and make the most of every opportunity (Ephesians 5:15-16).

 The next problem is the history of karma.
 India’s caste system lists many poor people in their “untouchable” category because they must have done something very bad in this life or in a previous life and therefore deserve poor living conditions.
 Mahatma Gandhi and Mother Teresa attempted to fight the atrocities of this system by showing that there is dignity in every human life.
 This bottom of the caste category means that they are unworthy of help.
 On the other hand, Jesus came to help ALL—especially the sick, poor, and downcast.

-Problem #3: Tit for Tat Mentality
+Reap What You Sow isn't Tit for Tat Mentality

 Another problem that I have with karma is that it is often used in a tit for tat way.
 If I do this, I’ll get this other thing of equal value.
-I have to do this good thing and I’ll receive equally.
+I have to do this good thing and I’ll receive equal to it.
 It’s like I’m saying, “If I do this, God will owe me.”
 That’s not how God set up the world to work.
 He doesn’t owe me anything.

 Lastly, a lot of people use the word “karma” as a revenge mentality.
 The word is screamed out when you see someone who did you wrong in the past have a similar thing done to them.
 You’re glad that they were put in their place.
 Revenge has NO place in God’s kingdom!
 God’s kingdom is all about repentance and forgiveness.

-Of course, there’s also justice, and sowing and reaping also includes sowing bad things and getting consequences in return.
+Of course, there’s also justice, and sowing and reaping also include sowing bad things and getting consequences in return.
 The Bible says that “whoever sows injustice reaps calamity, and the rod they wield in fury will be broken” (Proverbs 22:8).
 But even in those consequences, there is much opportunity for repentance and forgiveness.

 God’s Solution of Sowing and Reaping